learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 If you're unfamiliar with Kubernetes, the file may be hard to read.

-But it's rather simple:
+I'll translate it for you:

-- Kubernetes watched the deployment specified in `scaleTargetRef`.
+- Kubernetes watches the deployment specified in `scaleTargetRef`.
 In this case, it's the worker.
 - You're using the `messages` metric to scale your _Pods_.
-In average, we wish to have 10 messages per worker.
+In average, we wish to have ten messages per worker.
-- As a minimum, the deployment should have 2 _Pods_.
-10 _Pods_ is the upper limit.
+- As a minimum, the deployment should have two _Pods_.
+Ten _Pods_ is the upper limit.

 You can create the resource with: